siriusbeans/nocturnal/README.md

 # nocturnal.finance - a simple interface for incentivized sell limit orders

 -Swaps are executed on either Uniswap or Sushiswap as specified by the user
--User specifies asset by contract address
--User sets sell stop limit of asset
+-User specifies asset trading pair by contract addresses -User sets sell stop limit of asset
 -User specifies preferred gas limit
 -User deposits asset